 - The point is to keep gambling in the “entertainment” category, not the “side hustle” category.

 If your habits ever get a little out of hand, the Alabama Council on Compulsive Gambling website is definitely worth a visit.
-They’ve got resources, guides, and ways to get help right away (if you need it).
+They’ve got problem gambling resources, guides, and ways to get help right away (if you need it).

 Looking Ahead: When Will Alabama Legalize Online Casinos?